Economic planning systems of communist states: Disadvantages

-From a neoclassical perspective, there were many disadvantages to STP.
+From a neoclassical perspective, there were many disadvantages to the communist state planning system.
 They can be divided into two categories: macroeconomic and microeconomic.

-Macroeconomic disadvantages included systemic undersupply, the pursuit of full employment at a steep cost, price fixing's devastating effect on agricultural incentives and the loss of the advantages of money because STP eschews money's classic role.
+Macroeconomic disadvantages included systemic undersupply, the pursuit of full employment at a steep cost, price fixing's devastating effect on agricultural incentives and the loss of the advantages of money because the communist state planning system eschews money's classic role.
 Additionally, planners had to aggregate many types of goods and inputs into a single material balance because it was impossible to create an individual balance for each of the approximately 24 million items produced and consumed in the USSR.
 This system introduced a strong bias towards underproduction, resulting in a scarcity of consumer goods.
-Another disadvantage is that while STP does allow for the theoretically possibility of full employment, the USSR often achieved full employment by operating enterprises at a loss or leaving workers idle.
+Another disadvantage is that while the communist state planning system does allow for the theoretically possibility of full employment, the USSR often achieved full employment by operating enterprises at a loss or leaving workers idle.
 There was always a Pareto superior alternative available to the USSR rather than full employment, specifically with the option to close some enterprises and make transfer payments to the unemployed.

 The microeconomic disadvantages from a neoclassical perspective include the following: